Speak to your doctor now before you get COVID-19 to learn about what you should do if you get sick.

 • A rapid antigen test (RAT) that you can do yourself

-• A PCR test that can be performed by your doctor, or your doctor might give you a pathology referral form that you take to a pathology provider location to get tested there
+• A PCR test that is taken by your doctor, or your doctor might give you a pathology referral form that you take to a pathology provider

-Before you have symptoms: Speak to your doctor about which test is right for you before you get sick.
-Ask if your doctor is able to perform a PCR test or if you need to be given a pathology referral form that you take to a private pathology provider location to get tested there.
-Ask your doctor if they recommend antiviral medicines or other treatments for COVID-19 if you test positive.
+Speak to your doctor about which test is right for you before you get sick.
+Ask your doctor about having a PCR test and if they recommend antiviral medicines or other treatments for COVID-19 if you test positive.

-Already have symptoms or live with someone who has COVID-19: Do a RAT as soon as possible and contact your doctor for testing advice.
+Do a RAT as soon as possible and contact your doctor for testing advice.
 Your doctor may also recommend a COVID-19 PCR test.
 Early diagnosis means you can access antiviral medicines quickly.
-COVID-19 antivirals work best if taken as soon as possible, and within 5 days from when your symptoms start.
 Read more on antiviral medicines including how to access them if you are eligible.

 What happens if my COVID-19 test result is positive?

-• If you have tested positive for COVID-19, it is important to contact your doctor straight away and let them know about your positive test result.
-Your doctor will discuss your care and provide you with medical support if needed, such as a prescription for antiviral medicines if you are eligible.
-These medications work best when taken as soon as possible
+• Contact your doctor straight away and tell them your test result is positive.
+Your doctor will discuss your care and give you medical support if needed.
+This may be a prescription for antiviral medicines if you are eligible.
+COVID-19 antiviral medicines work best if taken as soon as possible, and within 5 days from when your symptoms start

 • Follow the advice for people testing positive to COVID-19 and managing COVID-19 safely at home